Arr0way/arr0way.github.io/_posts/2016-06-16-penetration-testing-tools-cheat-sheet.md

 wget https://raw.githubusercontent.com/raesene/TestingScripts/master/snmpv3enum.rb
 ```

-TIP: You can use metasploits wordlist for common older v1 & 2 SNMP credentials, on kali you can find this at:
+TIP: You can use metasploits wordlist for common crednetials on v1 & 2 of SNMP, on kali you can find this at:

 ```
 /usr/share/metasploit-framework/data/wordlists/snmp_default_pass.txt